 You can save a lot on your flight tickets and hotel prices if you book them well in advance.
 The rates increase as you are nearing your holiday.
 So do your research and make all your bookings well in advance.
 You can also book your tickets to all the attractions before time.

 Currency and documents

-Don’t forget to carry all essential documents such as passport, travel insurance, etc., with you.
+Don’t forget to carry all essential documents such as passport, Dubai visa, travel insurance, etc., with you.
 The local currency is dirhams (AED), and it is better to exchange cash in the city instead of the airport to get a better exchange rate.
 Please note that international debit and credit cards are widely accepted.